Device-independent quantum key distribution from computational assumptions: Abstract

 \section{Abstract}

 In device-independent quantum key distribution (DIQKD), an adversary prepares a device consisting of two components, distributed to Alice and Bob, who use the device to generate a secure key.
 The security of existing DIQKD schemes holds under the assumption that the two components of the device cannot communicate with one another during the protocol execution.
-However, in practice, entanglement is distributed ``on the fly'' via a quantum channel connecting the two components, and Alice and Bob are often not far enough from each other to enforce non-communication by the laws of special relativity.
-In this case, the \emph{locality loophole} is open and security is not guaranteed.
-Here, we introduce a new setting and protocol for DIQKD in which the locality loophole plays no role: under a standard \emph{computational assumption} from post-quantum cryptography, keys generated by our protocol are secure even when the components of an adversarial device can exchange arbitrary quantum communication.
-Importantly, the computational assumption only needs to hold during the protocol execution---the keys generated at the end of the protocol are \emph{information-theoretically secure}.
-Thus, our protocol generates keys with the same level of security as standard DIQKD protocols without requiring the experimental ability to close the locality loophole.
+This is called the \emph{no-communication assumption} in DIQKD.
+Here, we show how to replace this assumption, which can be hard to enforce in practice, by a standard \emph{computational assumption} from post-quantum cryptography: we give a protocol that produces secure keys even when the components of an adversarial device can exchange arbitrary quantum communication, assuming the device is computationally bounded.
+Importantly, the computational assumption only needs to hold during the protocol execution---the keys generated at the end of the protocol are \emph{information-theoretically secure} as in standard DIQKD protocols.